top of page

 • Post-Traumatic Stress Disorder (PTSD)

-Yes, you can apply to have a caregiver.
-This is someone that can purchase from a medical dispensary on the patient’s behalf.
+• Yes, you can apply to have a caregiver.
+This is someone who can purchase from a medical dispensary on the patient’s behalf and plays a vital role in assisting registered patients with the use of medical cannabis.
+Here’s an overview of the requirements for your caregiver:

 bottom of page